COSC3020/isomorphism-connectivity-CadeMaynard/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+## Proof:

+Consider the graph H with two vertices A and B that do not have an edge between them this graph is not completely connected.
+H is isomorphic to itself even though it is not completely connected.
+Therefore, two graphs can be isomorphic to eachother without being completely connected.